Response to the additional restrictions

 We recognise that any restrictions on operating may affect the cost of delivery of services per child.
 If the number of children that can be accommodated in a setting, or within a given staffing model, is reduced, there may be an increase in the cost per hour of childcare.
 However, the extent of this impact will vary from setting to setting, and will be closely linked to capacity.
 There may also be additional costs, relating to implementation of public health measures for cleaning and hygiene requirements.
-These cost increases may apply throughout the period where these public health measures are in place.
+These increases in cost base may apply throughout the period where these public health measures are in place.

 We recognise that funded ELC is an important source of revenue for many providers.
 The Scottish Government and Local Government have jointly committed in the strategic framework to designing a model which is financially sustainable for local authorities, and private and third sector providers.